agamm/aws-shotgun/README.md

 ### Step 1: AWS Authentication

+It is preferable to create a fresh account so you don't mix this infra with your other running aws environments.
 Make sure to set the following environment variables before running any Terraform commands:

 ```bash
 export AWS_ACCESS_KEY_ID="<your access key>"
 export AWS_SECRET_ACCESS_KEY="<your secret key>"
 export AWS_REGION="<your region>"
 ```

+or `aws configure`

 Your AWS account must have permissions to create/update/destroy resources for the following AWS services: